-Closure: In the event of a “Closure,” all day and evening classes will be cancelled.
+Closure: In the event of a “Closure,” all on campus day and evening classes will be cancelled.
+To ensure compliance with the federal definition of the credit hour (APS 1200.0), instructors are expected to make up missed class time using recorded lectures, assignments, readings, instructional materials, or other alternative forms of instruction.
+Online classes will continue as scheduled.
 All offices and regular business operations will be closed.
-Normal University operations, including all academic classes and business operations, will commence at the regularly scheduled time on the next work day.
-If inclement weather conditions warrant a decision to cancel classes and close offices and regular business operations, employees who have not been designated as “weather or event essential personnel” should not report to work, and will not be charged any leave unless it was previously scheduled.
+Normal university operations, including all on campus academic classes and business operations, will commence at the regularly scheduled time on the next work day.
+If inclement weather conditions warrant a decision to cancel on campus classes and close offices and regular business operations, employees who have not been designated as “weather or event essential personnel” should not report to work, and will not be charged any leave unless it was previously scheduled.
 “Weather or event essential personnel” are expected to report to work as regularly scheduled, unless otherwise directed by their supervisor.

-Weekends If inclement weather occurs during a weekend, University officials will determine if a delayed opening, early dismissal or closure is necessary, as applicable to weekend operations.
+Weekends If inclement weather occurs during a weekend, university officials will determine if a delayed opening, early dismissal or closure is necessary, as applicable to weekend operations.
 Non-weather essential personnel and “weather or event essential personnel” will follow the appropriate procedures (as listed above) for the respective situation.

-Athletics and Other Special Events Upon the determination of the appropriate Vice Chancellor/Athletic Director, in consultation with appropriate University officials, certain previously scheduled special events such as athletic contests may be conducted during times of University closure.
+Athletics and Other Special Events Upon the determination of the appropriate Vice Chancellor/Athletic Director, in consultation with appropriate University officials, certain previously scheduled special events such as athletic contests may be conducted during times of university closure.
 Event essential personnel will be expected to report to work as regularly scheduled, unless otherwise directed by their supervisor.
-In coordination with University Relations, the University department responsible for such events shall provide public information regarding event status.
+In coordination with University Relations, the university department responsible for such events shall provide public information regarding event status.

 Weather or Event Essential Personnel Individual departments are responsible for designating “weather or event essential personnel” and ensuring that all such employees are aware of their responsibilities.
 Departments may develop and implement additional policies concerning requirements for “weather or event essential personnel” during periods of inclement weather, consistent with this policy.